-(no other products than 6:A-B are obtained)
+5 (no other products than 6:A-B are obtained)

-the other products than one 2 are commed)

-(a goal is forward in the final stan)

 7 (a gas is formed in the final step)

-8

 9. Amphiphilic block copolymers, such as 9: A-B-C, can be used for medical applications, as they self-assemble into micelles in water (pH = 7), which can be used as drug carriers.
 Assign each block of the copolymer to a property.
 Draw a scheme of the micelle with only 4 polymer chains.